 In case authors want to withdraw their article after submission, they may do so by sending an official mail signed by all the authors.
 Without formal withdrawal article cannot be submitted to any other journal.
 It is expected that a reason for withdrawal shall be provided as editorial team / reviewers already put in lot of effort to process the manuscript.

 Articles considered to be of high standard producing new scientific knowledge are easily accepted.
 The RCT’s are encouraged, however simple KAP survey and Case Series on common conditions where no new information is reported are usually of low clinical impact and may not be accepted for processing.
 After peer review, based upon the assessment made, the manuscript may be send back to authors for their response on the observations made by the reviewers.
 They have the right to provide clarification or reason for complying / refuting certain observations with reference to the literature.
 Final decision of accepting or denying submission for publication is the prerogative of the editorial board.

 Article Retraction Policy

 Any article in which serious infringements of professional ethical codes is identified including falsification, fabrication of data, plagiarism etc will be retracted.
-However a retraction may be done in order to correct errors that is identified after publication.
-The originally published will then be replaced by corrected version to avoid potential health risk due to incorrect information.
+However, a retraction may be done in order to correct errors that is identified after publication.
+The originally published article will then be replaced by corrected version to avoid potential health risk due to incorrect information.
 The retraction request may be made by authors themselves or by the editor when issue is identified by readers and after formal investigation into the matter.

 A retraction note will be published by the journal in the paginated part of a subsequent issue and will be listed in the contents list.
-In the electronic version, a link will made to the original article.
+In the electronic version, a link will be made to the original article.
 The water mark will also appear with the said article and same will be put into PDF format of the article.
 The HTML version of the document will be removed.

 Errata & Corrigenda